-Jottum is a Dutch brand for girls and babies, and exists already for more than 20 years.
-Jottum, authentic and individual, always has its own exclusive designed prints.
-Dutch footprints are used as a source of inspiration.
-Authentic flowers, stripes and checks are the base of all designs.
-All materials are of high quality Italian suppliers, beautiful cotton, creamy lace, soft tweed and even velvet are frequently used in a classic material mix.
+Jottum is a Dutch designer brand for girls and baby clothes established in 1994.
+Jottum, authentic and individual, always has its own exclusive prints.
+Very often we use the Dutch footprints as a source of inspiration for our designs and prints.
+All of our materials are of high-quality Italian suppliers - beautiful cotton, creamy lace, soft tweed, and velvet are frequently used in a classic material mix.

 Jottum is well known for the beautiful girl-dresses.
 Flower-girls, first communion-girls, birthday-girls and of course the little princess attending the special family moment (like grandma’s birthday).
 Jottum is happy to be part of it.

 The colourful new collection of Jottum is happy, imaginative with beautiful fabrics and striking prints.
 Delft Blue, tulips, mills the Dutch atmosphere is everywhere.
 The new baby collection is a flower dream for the girls and a guitar play for the boys.

 The Jottum Doll